How It Is Made

 Step by Step Process from Wool to Fabric

-Once a year, the soft, white wool is harvested from sheep, and the process of transforming this naturally renewable resource into a wide selection of fibers, fabrics and yarns begins.
+Once a year, the soft, white merino wool and alpaca is harvested from sheep and alpaca, and the process of transforming this naturally renewable resource into a wide selection of fibers, fabrics and yarns begins.
 All the wool is carefully and specially milled without the use of harsh chemicals or extreme temperatures, making every effort to maintain the natural integrity of this comfortable, soft, and pure perfection.

 With palettes of richly saturated solids and precisely blended heathers, Imperial Yarn offers knitters, weavers, designers and other fiber artists a naturally beautiful array of hues, textures, and weights from which to choose.